-I am an Accredited Mental Health Social Worker with over 13 years of post-graduate experience in therapeutic practice and in acute Mental Health, including the emergency setting and long-term mental health rehabilitation.
-I chose to be a Social Worker because of my commitment to principles of social justice, equity and empowerment and consider it a privilege to be alongside people as they deal with the challenges in their lives.
-I bring an acceptance of difference, humility, respectful collaboration and a sense of humour.
+Eliza is an Accredited Mental Health Social Worker with over 13 years of post-graduate experience in therapeutic practice and acute Mental Health, including emergency settings and long-term mental health rehabilitation.
+She chose to be a Social Worker because of her commitment to the principles of social justice, equity, and empowerment.
+Eliza considers it a privilege to work alongside people as they deal with the challenges in their lives.
+Eliza provides an acceptance of difference, humility, respectful collaboration, as well as a sense of humour.

-I have a special interest in Mindfulness based practice which has enormous benefit in regulating high anxiety and arousal for people.
-As an adjunct to my clinical practice, I am also a yoga practitioner and teacher having completed my training in 2016.
-I ran weekly yoga sessions with the patients at the Forensic Hospital as part of their rehabilitation program, and integrating mindful practices such as breathing meditation, calming visual imagery and progressive muscle relaxation to regulate arousal and reduce anxious feelings and panic.
+She has a special interest in Mindfulness-based practice as, in addition to her clinical practice, Eliza is also a yoga practitioner and teacher, having completed her training in 2016.
+She runs weekly yoga sessions with the patients at the Forensic Hospital as part of their rehabilitation program, and integrates mindful practices into her work such as breathing meditation, calming visual imagery, and progressive muscle relaxation, in order to regulate arousal and reduce feelings of anxiety and panic in people.

-I am encouraged to work in a therapeutic setting with clients as they develop positive changes in their lives.
-I’ve learnt to create a holding space whereby individuals can unpack and process their traumas, explore new roles and identities and co-construct meaning in their lives.
+Eliza is fascinated by the psychodynamic practices of Freud, Jung and Adler, and as she has progressed through her practice as a mental health clinician, she has developed a deeper appreciation of the nature of attachments in our lives and how they shape our sense of security, safety and connectedness.
+She is highly motivated to work in a therapeutic setting with clients as they develop positive changes in their lives, having learned to create a holding space whereby individuals can unpack and process their traumas, explore new roles and identities and co-construct meaning in their lives.

-I hold a Bachelor of Arts/Bachelor of Social Work (University of Sydney) and postgraduate qualifications (Masters in Social Work Counselling, University of NSW).
+- Bachelor of Arts/Bachelor of Social Work (University of Sydney)